dcferg13/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
-evaluate three machine learning models by using resampling to determine which is better at predicting credit risk.
+Evaluate six machine learning models by using resampling to determine which is better at predicting credit risk.
 ## Overview
 The purpose of this analysis is to compare the use of different models of machine learning to see which of these models would be best suited, if any, to predict credit risk.
 These models include, the RandomOverSamper, SMOTE, ClusterCentroids, SMOTEEN, BalancedRandomForestClassifier and EasyEnsembleClassifier.
 ## Results